 - X-LARGE | over 48” or larger.
 Can stand alone as focal points of a wall or room.

-When selecting an artwork size, it’s important to remember that you don’t want the artwork to overwhelm the room, but you also don’t want the room to overwhelm and lose the artwork.
+When selecting an artwork size, it’s important to remember that you don’t want the artwork to overwhelm the room.
+However, you also don’t want the room to overwhelm and lose the artwork.
 Take all these things into consideration when preparing to hang art:

-THE PLACEMENT: Ideally the art will sit inside ¾ the width of any furniture its above and would be hung 6″-12″ above the piece of furniture.
+Ideally the art will sit inside ¾ the width of any furniture its above and would be hung 6″-12″ above the piece of furniture.
 If you have a low ceiling (below 8 feet), break the wall into 4 sections (from bottom up) and hang your art in the third section.
 If you’re hanging multiple pieces of art that have different heights, make sure the middles line up.
-If you’re hanging in stairs, hang a piece every third step to get a diagonal look.
-If you’re hanging art over a fireplace, a piece the width of the opening of the fireplace often looks best (no matter the size of the mantel).
+When you’re hanging in stairs, hang a piece every third step to get a diagonal look.
+If you’re hanging art over a fireplace, a piece the width of the fireplace’s opening often looks best.

 THE IDEAL WIDTH + HEIGHT FORMULA FOR ART